 creative people and their supporters under the rubric "we worship art."
 The Secret City, created and led by long-time

-collaborator Chris Wells, will rock The Bootleg Theater in October and December of '14, with Laural conducting a 20-member
+collaborator Chris Wells, regularly rocks The Bootleg Theater, with Laural conducting a 20-member community choir.
+Most recently

-recently she was seen on stage at Largo at the Coronet, singing in the company of Philip Littel's The Wandering
+she was seen on stage at Largo at the Coronet, singing in the company of Philip Littel's The Wandering Whore

-Whore for the Unsung Heros series curated by Inara George.
-Other performances include the new musicals Touch
+for the Unsung Heros series curated by Inara George.
+Other performances include the new musicals Touch the

 and Atelier's Surf Orpheus at the Getty Villa.

 In addition to the MAP Fund/Rockefeller award, Laural has

 been the recipient of grants from the California Arts Council, the Flintridge Foundation, the Brody Fund, the National/State/County

 Partnership and the City of Los Angeles Cultural Affairs Department.
 In the early part of her career she worked in new play

 development at Los Angeles Theater Center (where she collaborated extensively with late directed Reza Abdoh) and A.S.K.
 Theater

 Projects (where she produced over 25 readings of new plays by local, national and international theater artists).